conwatcher/RF-Book/privacy.md

   </div>

   <h2>Who We Are</h2>
   <p>This website is operated by Red Foundations Publishing, the imprint of P.J.
-Cereste, author of <em>Red Foundations</em> and the Mars City Chronicles series.
+Cereste, author of <em>Red Foundations</em> and the Red Foundations Universe.
 The site exists to share information about the books, connect with readers, and deliver the free Mars Colony Handbook to newsletter subscribers.</p>

   <h2>Information We Collect</h2>
   <p>We collect information in two ways: information you give us directly, and information collected automatically when you visit.</p>